dentarg/auth0-blog/_posts/making-use-of-rxjs-angular.markdown

 RxJS is all about streams, operators to modify them, and observables.

-## Functional Reactive Programming
+## Functional Reactive Programming (FRP)
 FRP has recently become a buzzword.
 To give you a deeper understanding on that topic, there is an awesome post from Andre Stalz -- [The introduction to Reactive Programming you've been missing](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754).
-What you should know from this comprehensive post?
-Reactive programming is actually programming with asynchronous data streams, such as RxJS streams.
+What is the key takeaway from the this comprehensive post?
+Reactive programming is actually programming with asynchronous data streams.
 But where does the word *functional* come into play?
-Functional is about how we can modify these streams and create another.
+Functional is about how we can modify these streams to create new sets of data.
 A stream can be used as an input to another stream.
 We have a bunch of operators in RxJS to do things like this.
 So, can we do some of FRP with RxJS?
 The short answer is: yes!
 And we'll do so with Angular.

 ## RxJS in Angular
-When we want to start playing with RxJS in Angular, all we need to do is add operators we want to use.
-The RxJS itself is Angular dependency so it's ready to use.
+To get started with RxJS in Angular, all we need to do is import the operators we want to use.
+TRxJS is itself an Angular dependency so it's ready to use out of the box.

 ### Passing observables to the view
 We are about to start with some observables created ad hoc.
 Let's create an observable from the JavaScript array: